 The spiritual symbolism of Saraswati

-The materialistic world views that dominate the modern world we live in, have caused considerable mis-interpretations of the religious symbols found in Balinese Hinduism.
+The materialistic worldviews that dominate the modern world we live in, have caused considerable misinterpretations of the religious symbols found in Balinese Hinduism.
 The main reason for this is a general loss of the ability to think in ‘parallels’, to communicate in symbols and analogies.
-Instead, modern man tends to interprete most religious symbols literally.
+Instead, modern man tends to interpret most religious symbols literally.

 However the loss of the original interpretation of the religious symbols, their actual meaning, does serious harm to the spiritual development of the Balinese as an individual, and to the spiritual progress of the Balinese as a people.
 And since the spiritual symbolism is universal, loss of spiritual consciousness concerns not only the Balinese but all of mankind, as individuals as well as a race.

-Unfortunately, the true “Knowledge of Saraswati”, the knowledge of the mathematical science that defines the octaves of existence, and which rules and controls the cycles of life of all manifestations (also referred to as sacred geometry), and which enables mankind to be a true Master of his life, is not teached in our schools and universities, nor is it teached by our religious leaders.
+Unfortunately, the true “Knowledge of Saraswati”, the knowledge of the mathematical science that defines the octaves of existence, and which rules and controls the cycles of life of all manifestations (also referred to as sacred geometry), and which enables mankind to be a true Master of his life, is not taught in our schools and universities, nor is it taught by our religious leaders.

 The Secret Knowledge of Saraswati